-Coq will emit a proof obligation that the pre and post of span\tp can be weakened into those of span\root\tp under the closed-world assumption that other s2 = Unit.
-This proof is in the development, accompanying this paper.
+Coq will emit a proof obligation that the pre and post of span_tp can be weakened into those of span_root_tp under the closed-world assumption that other s2 = Unit.
+This proof is in the development, accompanying this paper [46].

-4. More examples
+4. More Examples

-We next briefly illustrate two additional features of FCSL that our implementation uses extensively: concurroid composition and reasoning about higher-order concurrent structures with work stealing.
+We next briefly illustrate two additional features of FCSL that our implementation uses extensively: concurroid composition and reasoning about higher-order concurrent structures with helping.